w3c/trace-context/trace_context/HTTP_HEADER_FORMAT.md

 Library or platform receiving `traceparent` request header MUST send it to outgoing requests.
 It MAY mutate the value of this header before passing to outgoing requests.

-If the value of `traceparent` field wasn't changed before propagation - `tracestate` should also be propagated unmodified.
+If the value of `traceparent` field wasn't changed before propagation - `tracestate` MUST NOT be modified as well.
 Unmodified headers propagation is typically implemented in a pass-thru services like proxies.
 This behavior may also be implemented in a services which currently does not collect distributed tracing information.

 Here is the list of allowed mutations:
 1. **Update `span-id`**.
 The value of property `span-id` can be regenerated.
 This is the most typical mutation and should be considered a default.